dl1nux/dxlAPRS/README.md

 # dxlAPRS
 dxlAPRS Archives by OE5HPM

-Last Update: Sep 9th 2023
+Last Update: Feb 1st 2024

 This repository contains the dxlAPRS archives from http://dxlaprs.hamspirit.at/ In 2023 the site was down longer time, so I decided to provide the archives here and additionally some "updates".